onap/integration/bootstrap/vagrant-onap/README.md

 This results in the creation of a new *doc/build/html* folder with the documentation converted in HTML pages that can be viewed through the prefered Web Browser.

-#### Known Issues

-##### Virtualbox guest additions conflict with shared directories

-If the vagrant-vbguest plugin is installed on the host, then an updated version of the Virtualbox guest additions will be installed on the guest in the /opt directory.
-Once this projects Vagrantfile mounts the ./opt directory on the host to the /opt directory on the guest during the provisioning process, the guest addtions on the guest are hidden and subsequent mounts of shared directories with the host will fail.

-The simplest workaround appears to be uninstalling the vagrant-vbguest plugin on the host system.
-This has been observed to work on a Windows 10 host using virtualbox 5.1.26.

-Check if vagrant-vbguest plugin is installed

-Linux or Mac

-    $ vagrant plugin list

-Windows

-    C:\> vagrant plugin list

-Remove vagrant-vbguest plugin

-Linux or Mac

-    $ vagrant plugin uninstall vagrant-vbguest

-Windows

-    C:\> vagrant plugin uninstall vagrant-vbguest

 ## Contributing